 - Learn skills like fishing, hunting, or taxidermy.

-- To learn about wildlife and the environment in relation to man.
+- Learn about wildlife and the environment in relation to man.

-- To identify, use, and wisely manage wildlife resources.
+- Identify, use, and wisely manage wildlife resources.

 - Do a presentation on different types wildlife in your area and how they have changed.